pldiiw/1arc/CONTRIBUTING.md

 tests.

 All the documentation is in the `doc/` directory.
+All source code is in the `src/` directory.
 All tests lies in the `test/` directory.

-There's two little scripts to help you create the file for a new test and run the tests.
+To run the tests:

 ```
-./new_test.sh <test-name> <file-ext>
-./run_tests.sh
+npm i # If not done before
+npm test
 ```

-When running `XX-<test-name>.<file-ext>`, its output must match what's inside `XX-<test-name>.expected`.

-For pure JavaScript tests, we use [Jest].
-The `run_tests.sh` script will also run the tests written with Jest.
+This will run the `run_tests.sh` script that will check for code style/syntax (semistandard), run JavaScript tests (jest) and bash tests (bats).

 ## Git and GitHub